-2.1.4 Management Team
+2.1.4 Management Team Terms of Reference

-This team is responsible for the day to day running of the College, implementation of the Strategic Plan and serves to complement the work of the Academic Council and QE Committee.

-The Management Team comprises of the Executive Leadership Team, along with the Managers of CCT departments and functions and those in leadership roles.
+Element of ToR Description Purpose of Committee The Management Team comprises of the Executive Leadership Team, along with the Managers of CCT departments and functions and those in leadership roles.
 This team is responsible for the day to day running of the College, operationalising the Strategic Plan, works under the direction of the Executive Leadership Team and serves to complement the work of the Academic Council and QE Committee.

-The Management Team comprises of the following members:

-- College President (Chair) - Dean of Academic Affairs

-- Dean of Faculty

-- Dean for Administration and Finance

-- Education Technology Manager

-- Head of Admissions

-- Head of Student Services

-- Head of Marketing

-- Head of Enhancement

-- Admin & Operations Lead

-- QA Lead

-- College Librarian
+Status of Committee This team is responsible for assisting the ELT with the day to day running of the College, implementation of the Strategic Plan and serves to complement the work of the Academic Council.
+Frequency of meetings At least three times per year.
+Ex-officio members The ex-officio composition and membership of this committee is as follows: Chair- College President Vice-chair Secretary Dean of Academic Affairs Dean of Faculty Dean for Administration and Finance Dean of Teaching and Learning Education Technology Manager Head of Admissions Head of Student Services Head of Marketing Admin & Operations Lead QA Lead College Librarian Nominated, elected, or co-opted members There are no appointed or elected members of this committee.
+Co-opted members The Chair has the authority to invite a relevant member from the College or an external party to join the Committee for a one-year term, subject to the approval of the majority of the Committee and the College Board.
+In attendance - by invitation The Chair may invite any party deemed relevant to the business of a meeting.
+Invited members do not hold voting rights.

-The terms of reference of the Management Team are:

-- a) To operationalise and report on implementation of strategic plans and attainment of strategic objectives - b) To ensure effective operational management of the college, based on strategic goals and objectives and decisions of the Executive Leadership Team and College Board. - c) To make recommendations to Academic Council or the Executive Leadership Team - d) Discuss and make decisions or recommendations on College management, communications and operations, as required by the Executive Leadership Team. - e) To encourage staff and stakeholders to contribute positively to the growth of the College. - f) To ensure a College wide approach to operations through effective communication and dissemination - g) Providing the Executive Leadership Team with progress reports on individual areas of leadership or management responsibility
+Roles and Responsibilities The responsibilities of the Management Team are: To operationalise and report on implementation of strategic plans and attainment of strategic objectives To ensure effective operational management of the college, based on strategic goals and objectives and decisions of the Executive Leadership Team and College Board.
+To make recommendations to Academic Council or the Executive Leadership Team Discuss and make decisions or recommendations on College management, communications and operations, as required by the Executive Leadership Team.
+To encourage staff and stakeholders to contribute positively to the growth of the College.
+To ensure a College wide approach to operations through effective communications and discomination communication and dissemination Providing the Executive Leadership Team with progress reports on individual areas of leadership or management responsibility All committee meetings are conducted in accordance with the Governance Committee Meeting Conduct, Decision-Making and Participation Procedure.